How to influence B2B Buying Journey - Case Study, Insights and Best Practices

 - Seven to nine (10%)

 It’s clear that buyers want a vendor who can speak in a highly targeted, relevant way to their specific market.
 The research shows that the traditional idea of nurturing a brand and providing buyers with a guided journey is a thing of the past — instead of tracking buyers’ actions and delivering relevant content, the modern buyer has flipped the script with self-service demands.
-After a buying group has decided they want a specific solution and has a list of their potential vendors, they’re demanding specific information — putting the onus on B2B marketers to increase their agility to stay relevant.
+After a buying group (Buying committee)has decided they want a specific solution and has a list of their potential vendors, they’re demanding specific information — putting the onus on B2B marketers to increase their agility to stay relevant.

 As B2B buying increasingly moves online, both the substance and the scope of seller behavior will have to adapt in order to stay relevant, focusing increasingly on Sense Making and Change Enablement.
 Meanwhile, sales leaders will have to substantially rethink their role.
 Too many sales leaders today perceive themselves to be the leader of sellers rather than the leaders of selling.
 Undoubtedly, customers are migrating decisively from in-person channels to digital alternatives.
 Sales leaders must not cede their deep expertise in sales effectiveness to functions more classically owning these digital channels.